10 Best Short Dartmoor Walks for the Family

 A really interesting thing to explore here is to wander down towards Swell Tor and find some spare corbels from the stone-built London bridge, these were quarried and shaped here before going off to London.

 There is a funny tale about the stone-built London bridge, when it was dismantled in 1967 for sale at auction an American businessman purchased it at an astronomical fee for the time a cool $2,460,000 because he believed it was Tower bridge and paid almost ten times the going price, the bridge now resides in Arizona.

-You can make this into a circular walk by continuing onto King's tor and then back down to the road.
+You can make this into a circular walk by exploring the open moorland and continuing onto King's tor, and then back down to the road.

-Location: Park in the small car park just off the B3357 and stroll down the lane towards the quarry.
+Location: Car parking is in the small car park just off the B3357 and stroll down the lane towards the quarry.
 The car park lies at grid reference: SX567749